ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 		}
 	}

-**3. Add the handler to ManagedDevice**
+**3. Add the handler to ManagedGateway**

-The created handler needs to be added to the ManagedDevice instance so that the WIoTP client library invokes the corresponding method when there is a device action request from IBM Watson Internet of Things Platform.
+The created handler needs to be added to the ManagedGateway instance so that the WIoTP client library invokes the corresponding method when there is a device action request from IBM Watson Internet of Things Platform.

 .. code:: java